minvws/nl-covid19-notification-app-website/README.md

 ## Design principles

 * Design principle 1: Clarity and usability over eye candy
-* Design principle 2: Test the results on the target group, guerilla testing in the supermarket, etc.
+* Design principle 2: Test the results on the target group, guerrilla testing in the supermarket, etc.
 * Design principle 3: Mobile first
 * Design principle 4: Usable for anyone (so: simply formulated in B1 language level, tested on users, etc.)
-* Design principle 5: Confirm to the design principles of[  ](https://www.gebruikercentraal.nl/)[Gebruiker](https://www.gebruikercentraal.nl/)[  ](https://www.gebruikercentraal.nl/)[Centraal](https://www.gebruikercentraal.nl/).
+* Design principle 5: Confirm to the design principles of [Gebruiker Centraal](https://www.gebruikercentraal.nl/).
 * Design principle 6: The website 'feels' just like the app itself (tone of voice ("je", not "u"), graphics, interaction patterns, UX design, use, etc.)